kkarnatak/Udacity_Self_Driving_Car_Term3/CarND-Semantic-Segmentation/README.md

 <span style="color:blue">
 The blue line is training using images with augmentation.</span></p>

+The blue line graph is the output of the final network.

 Notes: To install imgaug please use the instructions at:

 [imgaug installation](https://imgaug.readthedocs.io/en/latest/source/installation.html#install-requirements)